CodingBeard/tfkg/readme.md

 - Loading/Training models saved by vanilla python Tensorflow/Keras is not supported, but it may be possible
 - Using multiple GPU training is not supported
 - Image datasets and preprocessing is not yet supported
-- Class weighting only works for datasets with two categories currently: negative/positive.
-It /will/ cause unintended side effects if you have more than two categories with imbalanced classes

 ## Examples: